dieterich-lab/tribe-workflow/README.md

 # Tentative TRIBE / editing workflow

-The idea of this workflow is to prepare input for JACUSA call-1 and call-2 from HISAT2 alignment bam files using a sample sheet, which resembles the cufflinks one.
+The idea of this workflow is to prepare input for JACUSA call-2 from HISAT2 alignment bam files using a sample sheet, which resembles the cufflinks one.
 Please bear in mind that the current workflow only handles stranded RNA-seq data (fr-firststrand).

+It is important to understand that RNA-DNA comparisons can be made if genome sequencing data is available.
+=> This is the RDD_workflow

 ```
-perl ./prepare_for_JACUSA.pl bams_for_JACUSA.txt
+perl ./prepare_for_JACUSA.pl sample_sheet.txt
 ```

 ## Basic steps